Some women opt to pay for a private or independent midwife. Find out about private maternity care and how it can be paid for.

 Private midwives and independent midwives are fully qualified and work outside the NHS.
 However, they will work with NHS professionals in relation to your pregnancy when necessary.
 These midwives can often provide antenatal care, as well as look after you during labour and after your baby is born.

 Many women who hire private or independent midwives are planning a home birth.
 If you give birth in an NHS hospital or birth centre, most private or independent midwives won’t be able to be your midwife for the birth, but can come along as a birth partner.

 Find the right place to give birth

 Discover whether birth in a local labour ward, birth centre or at home would be best for you.Find your best fit

 Is private care available in my local area?

 Independent midwives are available in many parts of the country, and there are private hospitals available in and around London.
 However, the provision of private care varies across the UK.
-Use our Birth Choice tool to see what’s available through your local NHS units.

 Do I have to pay for private care?